China Joint Venture: 7 Considerations to Reach a Successful JV Agreement

 1. Shareholding ratio and capital contribution

-Shareholding ratio determines how much weight each shareholder owns to pass resolutions and make decisions on significant matters.
+The shareholding ratio determines how much weight each shareholder owns to pass resolutions and make decisions on significant matters.

 According to PRC Company Law, the shareholding ratio of a limited liability company is normally subject to the capital subscribed by each shareholder.
 Therefore, the shareholder of a limited liability company shall cautiously consider the percentage of the total registered capital subscribed by itself and the shareholding structure of the JV.

-For a start-up company, the core shareholder may seek for direct and absolute control over the JV for efficient decision-making.
-To achieve this goal, such shareholder shall at least own 66.7 percent for passing significant resolutions at its own discretion.
+For a start-up company, the core shareholder may seek direct and absolute control over the JV for efficient decision-making.
+To achieve this goal, such a shareholder shall at least own 66.7 percent for passing significant resolutions at its own discretion.

-As to capital contribution, it should be clearly and comprehensively discussed in the JV agreement – the total subscribed amount, method, and timeline of capital contribution determines whether the JV can operate as anticipated.
-PRC Company Law allows the shareholders to freely decide on the total amount and the timeline, and the contribution method can be in cash or in kind if the non-cash properties can be valuated and transferred.
+As to capital contribution, it should be clearly and comprehensively discussed in the JV agreement – the total subscribed amount, method, and timeline of capital contribution determine whether the JV can operate as anticipated.
+PRC Company Law allows the shareholders to freely decide on the total amount and the timeline, and the contribution method can be in cash or in kind if the non-cash properties can be evaluated and transferred.

 2. Commitments and inputs of each JV partner

 Each shareholder may have different obligations to the JV.
-For example, the foreign investor may provide brand, technology, machinery, advanced management experiences, and develop the overseas market, while the Chinese investor assists in exploring the domestic market, sourcing for the materials, and running the operation locally.
+For example, the foreign investor may provide brand, technology, machinery, advanced management experiences, and develop the overseas market, while the Chinese investor assists in exploring the domestic market, sourcing the materials, and running the operation locally.
 Under such a scenario, the JV agreement shall specifically arrange certain clauses to put the oral agreements on record, and schedule corresponding default clauses in case either party does not fulfill its promises.

 3. Profit distribution